EdgeTX/edgetx.github.io/docs/supportedradios.md

 * RadioMaster TX16S / RadioMaster TX16S MAX / RadioMaster TX16S Mark II (since v2.4)
 * RadioMaster Zorro (since v2.6)

 [^1]: Hardware modifications are required to support EdgeTX on Flysky NB4+, see [NB4+ hw mods](https://github.com/EdgeTX/edgetx/wiki/Flysky-NB4--Hardware-Mod-for-Complete-EdgeTX-Support) for more info.
+Internal RF module is not supported by EdgeTX.
 [^2]: Some external RF modules might not work correctly due to radio hardware not able to provide enough power to the module.
 [^3]: Hardware modifications are required to support EdgeTX on Flysky PL18/PL18EV, see [PL18/PL18EV hw mods](https://github.com/EdgeTX/edgetx/wiki/Flysky-PL18-%26-PL18EV-Hardware-Mod-for-Complete-EdgeTX-Support) for more info.
+[^4]: Internal RF module and magnetometer are not supported.

 ---